AlsoKnownAs-Ax/db_project/KnownBugs.md

 Current Knwon Bugs:

-Insta Profile does not set the user attributes for the second+ interaction with the profile Some of the pictures do not save when uploaded as profile picturess
+Insta Profile does not set the user attributes for the second+ interaction with the profile #Solved Some of the pictures do not save when uploaded as profile picturess

 TODO: